 - Cheapest way to acquire passport for families (net costs are low)

-- Citizenship is permanent comes with voting rights.
+- Citizenship is for Life comes with voting rights.

 - Tax free benefits in Caribbean.

 It is important to note if you apply for citizenship, that bond sum can be subscribed or paid, only after pre-approval, subjected to clearing all background checks, which takes 3 months processing timeline.
 Another 2 weeks for the issue of SL passports.